Information provided includes course descriptions by subject only. For complete 2024-2025 programs/academic plans, please refer to Academic Programs.

 101-111 Accounting I

-This is an introductory course to the basic structure of accounting.
+This is an introductory course on the basic structure of accounting.
 Fundamental accounting concepts and principles are presented with their application to the analysis and recording of business transactions through the use of problems and a practice set.
-The course focus is on journalizing, posting, preparing financial statements, accounting for merchandisers, purchases, and banking transactions.
+The course focus is on journalizing, posting, preparing financial statements, accounting for merchandisers, purchases and banking transactions.
 A working knowledge of Microsoft Office is highly recommended.

 101-112 Accounting II